Please get in touch with us if you require any further information or advice, there is absolutely no obligation.

 Energy Performance Certificates

 From the 1st October 2008 it will be a legal requirement for a Landlord to provide an Energy Performance Certificate (EPC) when renting out a property.
-An EPC must be done prior to the property being put on the rental market.
 Once done, these last for 10 years and therefore do not need to be done each time the property is re-let.
+However, even if there is an existing tenancy and your certificate expires, a new one will be required by law.
+The EPC rating for a rental property must be an E or above.
+We can help arrange an EPC for your property, if you require us to do so.

 We are not responsible for the property during void periods.
 We strongly recommend that landlords take necessary steps to prevent any maintenance issues at the property particularly during void periods in winter months.
 Keeping the heating ticking over and turning off the water is recommended.